Donotalo/playground-uh8mrywa/lessons/lesson01.md

 # Problem Statement

-There is a source code repository (https://bitbucket.org/donotalo/starter/).
+There is a [source code repository](https://bitbucket.org/donotalo/starter/).
 Compile the source code in a Docker container.
 Extract the output of the compilation in the host system.

 There is a build script (`build.sh`) in the repository.
 Calling this script will compile the code.
 The build directory, where the output will be located, can be found in the build script.